zumbalogy/command_search_example/README.md

 Completed 500 Internal Server Error in 2ms

 ArgumentError (String � is not a valid UTF-8 CString.):

 ------------------------

 have them be properly sorted by date.

-"hawaii" zooms the map funny

 add time of day field.

-make "cleaned" in the disclaimer a link to the code

-clicking the map could search results within a few degrees of where you clicked

 a timeline above the map could be nice.